CathalShandon/my-first-project/README.md

 Gallery page | on click "Gallery", the browser redirects me to the Gallery page.
 The hoever effect underline appears when mouse is on "Gallery". | PASS
 Feedback page| on click to "feedback page", the browser redirects me to the feedback page.
 The hoever effect underline appears when mouse is on "feedback page". | PASS
-Responsive| All pages and elements were responsive (mobile and website) using differnt breakpoints.| PASS External Links|Checked if the external link "Book here" redirect to the Accomadtion page and open in new tab.| PASS Text|Checked if all fonts and colors used are consistent or not|PASS Back to top|Checked if the page redirect to the top of the page when clicking the back to top on the bottom left corner of the page| PASS
+Responsive| All pages and elements were responsive (mobile and website) using differnt breakpoints.| PASS Text|Checked if all fonts and colors used are consistent or not|PASS Back to top|Checked if the page redirect to the top of the page when clicking the back to top on the bottom left corner of the page| PASS
 |||